[ Aug 2, 2006 ]

 Once we do finally invest the time and effort into building new systems — systems designed with security as a primary consideration — the entire balance will shift dramatically in favor of infosec.
 At that point, news of a major hacking incident that didn’t involve a configuration mistake, insider attack, or social engineering will be headline news.

-— Edit: This topic has been on my mind for a number of years now, and I tried (mostly unsuccessfully) to argue the same point in this paper which I submitted as my SANS GSEC practical a while back.
+- This topic has been on my mind for a number of years now, and I tried (mostly unsuccessfully) to argue the same point in this paper which I submitted as my SANS GSEC practical a while back.
+It was called, “Jousting From Unicycles: Addressing Design Rather Than Adding Armor”.